A topic from the subject of Organic Chemistry in Chemistry.

 Natural product chemistry encompasses:

-• Isolation and Characterization: Extraction, purification, and identification of natural products.
+• Isolation and Characterization: Extraction, purification, and identification of natural products from their source organisms using techniques such as chromatography and spectroscopy.

-• Structure Elucidation: Determination of the chemical structure using various analytical techniques.
+• Structure Elucidation: Determination of the chemical structure using various analytical techniques, including nuclear magnetic resonance (NMR) spectroscopy, mass spectrometry (MS), and X-ray crystallography.

-• Biosynthesis: Investigation of the pathways involved in the formation of natural products.
+• Biosynthesis: Investigation of the biosynthetic pathways involved in the formation of natural products within the producing organism, often involving enzymes and complex metabolic processes.

-• Biological Activity: Evaluation of pharmacological properties, including antimicrobial, anticancer, and antiviral effects.
+• Biological Activity: Evaluation of pharmacological properties, including antimicrobial, anticancer, antiviral, anti-inflammatory, and other effects, using in vitro and in vivo assays.

-• Synthetic Analogues: Creation of synthetic compounds based on the structures and properties of natural products.
+• Synthetic Analogues: Creation of synthetic compounds based on the structures and properties of natural products to improve their potency, selectivity, or other properties.
+This often involves modifying the natural product's structure to enhance its therapeutic benefits or reduce its toxicity.

-Natural product chemistry contributes significantly to our understanding of the chemical diversity found in nature and provides valuable resources for drug discovery and the development of new therapeutic agents.
+Natural product chemistry contributes significantly to our understanding of the chemical diversity found in nature and provides valuable resources for drug discovery and the development of new therapeutic agents, contributing to human health and well-being.

 Extraction of Essential Oils from Citrus Fruits